Botvinnik98/Blog/index.md

 ---

 <!-- Hero Title -->
-<h1 class="hero-title">Behind The Tape</h1>
+<h1 class="hero-title">Beyond The Charts</h1>
 <p class="hero-subtitle">
   Markets are not boring graphs: they are dramas with villains, heroes, and unexpected twists.
-  At BehindTheTape, we tell you the financial saga that Wall Street would prefer to keep secret.
+  At BeyondTheCharts, we tell you the financial saga that Wall Street would prefer to keep secret.
 </p>

 ---